Founding closes Sept 13, 2026

 You vote.

-Members vote on what cities open next, what blocks get cleaned, who joins the board.
+Active members vote on what cities open, what blocks get cleaned, who joins the board.
 Workers and residents hold the floor.
-The people who fund it run it.

 The numbers we owe you